-The engaging perspective is rooted in the ability of stories to produce involvement and insight.
-Through an understanding of characters and stories, it is possible to create a vivid and realistic description of fictitious people, looking at the whole person.
-The purpose of this perspective is to enable the designers to actively involve themselves in the lives of the personas instead of focusing on behavior related to the product or the development process.
+groups that represent your target users.
+Forth, refine by combining and prioritizing the rough personas.
+Separate them into primary, secondary, and, if necessary, complementary categories.
+Finally, make them realistic by developing the appropriate descriptions of each personas' background, motivations, and expectations.
+Do not include a lot of personal information.
+Personas generally include the following key pieces of informative is to enable the designers to actively involve themselves in the lives of the personas instead of focusing on behavior related to the product or the development process.
 The development should be based on a broad knowledge of the users, combined with data about the social backgrounds, their psychological characteristics, and their emotional relationship with the focus area.
 The persona descriptions balance data and knowledge about real applications and fictitious information that is intended to evoke empathy.
 This way, the persona method is a defense against automated thinking.

 Fiction-based personas are based on the project teams' assumed understanding of their potential users.
 They provide a starting point from which the developer can begin evaluating products and come up with early design hypotheses.
-Fiction-based personas are used to create an empathetic focus on the design process and help designers to be reflexive when creating scenarios.
+Fictionbased personas are used to create an empathetic focus on the design process and help designers to be reflexive when creating scenarios.
 The validity and value of these methods is questionable due to the sole use of fictitious elements.

-According to the U.S. Department of Health and Human Services14, there are a few important steps when creating personas.
+According to the U.S. Department of Health and Human Services15, there are a few important steps when creating personas.
 First, a user specification needs to be conducted by answering the following questions: Who are your users and why are they using your products and services?
 What are their behaviors, assumptions, limitations, and expectations?
 Second, the specification should be condensed by looking for characteristics that are specific, relevant, and universal to your products and services and their users.
-Third, brainstorm by organizing elements into persona groups that represent your target users.
-Forth, refine by combining and prioritizing the rough personas.
-Separate them into primary, secondary, and, if necessary, complementary categories.
-Finally, make them realistic by developing the appropriate descriptions of each personas' background, motivations, and expectations.
-Do not include a lot of personal information.
-Personas generally include the following key pieces of information: fictional name, job titles and major responsibilities, demographics such as age, education, ethnicity, and family status, the related goals and tasks they are trying to complete, their physical, social, and technological environment, a quote that sums up what matters most to the persona as it relates to relevant products and services, and casual pictures representing that user group.
+Third, brainstorm by organizing elements into persona tion: fictional name, job titles and major responsibilities, demographics such as age, education, ethnicity, and family status, the related goals and tasks they are trying to complete, their physical, social, and technological environment, a quote that sums up what matters most to the persona as it relates to relevant products and services, and casual pictures representing that user group.
 It is important to organize persona information in an easy to read, logical format.

-SK generated two personas based on the data set of 5 patients who represented the following neurological pathologies: stroke (single and multiple), Alzheimer's disease, Parkinson's disease, and critical illness polyneuropathy.
+SK generated 2 personas based on the data set of 5 patients who represented the following neurological pathologies: stroke (single and multiple), Alzheimer's disease, Parkinson's disease, and critical illness polyneuropathy.
 One male persona represents patients with severe motor deficits and minor cognitive deficits, and one female persona (Antonia) represents patients with severe cognitive deficits and minor motor deficits.
-In the results section, Antonia is described in detail as an example of information that could be included in a persona and in which form a persona could be presented (Figure 5).
+In the results section, Antonia is described in detail as an example of information that could be included in a persona and in which form a persona could be presented (Figure 4).